St. Anne Catholic School

 In 1930, the Basilian fathers opened St. Anne Catholic School under the direction of five sisters of Divine Providence from Our Lady of the Lake Convent.
 The school was founded with the vision “Teach me Goodness, Discipline, and Knowledge.”
 Today, students from all areas of Houston and the outlying suburbs attend the PreK-8 school.
 In 2006, the school was awarded the Blue Ribbon from the US Department of Education.

-Priority is given first to siblings, then to registered parishioners attending for at least six months, and finally to registered parishioners of other Archdiocesan parishes.
+Priority is given first to siblings of students already attending St. Anne, then to registered parishioners of St. Anne attending for at least six months, and then finally to registered parishioners of other Archdiocesan parishes.

 First and second grade students spend the majority of their day with their classroom teacher and teacher’s aide, studying religion, language arts, math, science, social studies.
 They also attend classes in Spanish, art, music, computer applications, and PE, and they visit the library weekly.
 Third through fifth grade students continue with these courses, but they prepare for a middle school schedule by splitting their day between two classrooms.